SilkRose/Pony/stories/leaning-on-love/leaning-on-love.md

 "Its been a tough one, but I'm feeling better now that I'm with *you*."

-Twilight hold's my hoof tighter.
-"I'm glad I can help.
+Twilight holds my hoof tighter.
+"I'm glad I could help.
 Do you want to talk about it?"

 I sigh.
 "Well, after I got up I had to make a bunch of desserts for the Cakes.
 I sang a song to make it go by fast.
 It was fun but a lot of work.
 How did your day start?"